Welcome to this Advanced Training the Trainer Course FAQs Page

 Training evidence — documentation, signing-in sheets, and feedback forms.
 Maintain evidence of student engagement.
 When you hand out feedback forms, leave the room for five minutes so they can concentrate in your absence.
 Ask students to be objective in their answers.
 If students are allowed to discuss the course together, they’ll produce groupthink.
 If there’s a senior person present, their thoughts can influence others.

-Feedback by email —The best answer is a gentle ‘No’.
-You want to establish their thoughts now, just as the class has ended.
-Otherwise, you'll be chasing them for weeks.
+Feedback by email —The best answer is a gentle ‘No’, unless you want to chase them for the next few months.

 Vince Stevenson - Founder College of Public Speaking 2006 Ltd.

-If you have a great attitude and look forward to making a difference in your life, consider joining one of our training the trainer courses or public speaking course soon.
-It's always possible to improve your skillset and take your work and achievements to a higher level.
-Three strong reasons to support training
+If you have a great attitude and look forward to making a difference in your life, consider joining one of our training the trainer courses in London.